-We intend to make investments which are consistent with Simon Property's qualification as a REIT, unless the Board determines that it is no longer in Simon Property's best interests to qualify as a REIT.
+We intend to make investments which are consistent with applicable REIT requirements of the Code, unless the Board determines that it is no longer in our best interests to qualify as a REIT.
 The Board may make such a determination because of changing circumstances or changes in the REIT requirements.
-We have authority to offer units of our equity interests or other securities in exchange for property.
-We also have authority to repurchase or otherwise reacquire our units or any other securities.
+We have authority to offer shares of our capital stock or other securities in exchange for property.
+We also have authority to repurchase or otherwise reacquire our shares or any other securities.
 We may engage in such activities in the future.
-We may also repurchase units subject to Board approval.
-It is our policy to not make any loans to the directors or executive officers of Simon Property for any purpose.
+We may issue shares of our common stock to holders of units of limited partnership interest in the Operating Partnership in future periods upon exercise of such holders' rights under the Operating Partnership agreement.
+We may also repurchase shares of our common stock subject to Board approval.
+It is our policy to not make any loans to our directors or executive officers for any purpose.
 We may make loans to joint ventures in which we participate.